Redfish bite throughout this month

 Zane Iverness of Honea Path, S.C., spends this entire month camping at Hunting Island State Park, and he fishes almost every day.
-Aside from keeping himself fed with keeper redfish, he enjoys targeting bull reds in two main areas: Johnson Creek, and just in front of the state park’s beach, within sight of Fripp Island.
+Aside from keeping himself fed with keeper redfish, he enjoys targeting bull reds in two main areas.
+Johnson Creek is one.
+And just in front of the state park’s beach, within sight of Fripp Island is the other.

-Iverness starts most mornings casting lipless crankbaits in Johnson Creek, and even though he gets mixed results from one day to the next, he catches enough to keep his interest up.
+Iverness starts most mornings casting lipless crankbaits in Johnson Creek.
+It’s only a mile or two from Hunting Island.
+And even though he gets mixed results from one day to the next, he catches enough to keep his interest up.

 His favorites baits are 1/2-ounce saltwater-rated Rat-L-Traps in Electric Chicken and chrome/blue back.

 Iverness likes to fish on a rising tide